LAUZEONWAI/HKMU-IT1030SEF/README.md

-This two files owner are belongs to [HKMU-IT1030SEF-Group24]
+All the files are belongs to [HKMU-IT1030SEF-Group24]